guardian/riff-raff/readme.md

 About
 -----

-The Guardian's scala-based deployment system is designed automate deploys by providing a web application that initiates and audits deploys as well as providing various integration points for automating deployment pipelines.
+The Guardian's scala-based deployment system is designed to automate deploys by providing a web application that performs and records deploys, as well as providing various integration points for automating deployment pipelines.

 Requirements
 -----